localgovdrupal/localgov/README.md

  - A database server like MySQL (see https://www.drupal.org/docs/system-requirements/database-server-requirements)
  - A web server like APache2 (see https://www.drupal.org/docs/system-requirements/web-server-requirements)

-Many of us use the Lando file included to run a local docker environmnent for testing and development, but seom people prefer to run the web servers natively on their host machine.
+Many of us use the Lando file included to run a local docker environment for testing and development, but some people prefer to run the web servers natively on their host machine.
+Other users have also successfully used [DDEV](https://ddev.readthedocs.io/en/stable/) to run a local environment.

 ### PHP requirements